ekut-es/pycachegen/README.md

 # PyCacheGen

 PyCacheGen is a python package for generating data caches written in the [Amaranth HDL](https://github.com/amaranth-lang/amaranth).
-It can also be converted to Verilog.
+The generated caches can be converted into synthesizable Verilog code.

 ## Feature overview